 The mixed blood descendants of Cuba’s Taino Indians tended to live in remote locations that were not suitable for sugar cane, tobacco or cattle-ranching.
 To many new Cuban bureaucrats, Marxism was a religion and the mixed-blood Taino farmers, who did not want to take orders from Havana or wanted to live on traditional subsistence farms were heretics.
 Some commissars left Taino families alone.
-Those living in the eastern mountains were so remote that few officials Other Tainos were persecuted . . . declared Enemies of the Revolution.
+Those living in the eastern mountains were so remote that few officials were willing to trek up to their farmsteads.
+Other Tainos were persecuted . . . declared Enemies of the Revolution.
 They could have their farms seized, the adults put in prison or even be shot.
 Thus, the very people, who could have been the teachers for a more productive Cuban agriculture, were cast aside.

 Actually, the official government policy until the 1980s was that the Taino were extinct.
 The traditional farmers being persecuted were just enemies of the Revolution.
 However, a series anthropological studies beginning in the 1970s proved that there were isolated Taino communities in remote mountainous regions.
 In 2013, a nationwide DNA survey in 2013 found that overall, Cubans average 8% Native American, but that percentage climbs to 15% in eastern provinces.
 Individual communities can average almost to 100% maternal Taino DNA, but almost no paternal Taino DNA.
 The Spanish exterminated the males and took the females as concubines.
 These days, the Cuban government promotes the surviving Tainos as tourist attractions.